shirish93/shirish93.github.io/_ideas/2024-03-15-empowered-migrants.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Trying to increase wages for Nepali emigrants"
+title: Trying to increase wages for Nepali emigrants
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 If we could train and unpskill Nepali labor traveling abroad, could we significantly increase the earned income?
 Could such a potential increase fund the training itself?

 Summary of the Low‑Skilled Nepali Migrant Upskilling Program